Immunotherapy for Lung Cancer

 Immunotherapy Side Effects for Lung Cancer

-These side effects are different for everyone and depend on various factors, such as the specific immunotherapy drugs you receive, your general health, the type and stage of lung cancer you have, and other factors.
+These side effects are different for everyone and depend on factors such as the specific immunotherapy drugs you receive, your general health, the type and stage of lung cancer you have, and other factors.

-Common side effects of lung cancer immunotherapy include:
+Side effects of immunotherapy for lung cancer include:

 • Appetite loss